 Documentation.
 Provide evidence, where possible, such as copies of monthly bills and payments, and documentation for monthly expenses and any extenuating circumstances, such as medical bills.
-If you cannot provide evidence of income, you may submit affidavits from religious institutions, non-profits, or communitybased organizations verifying that you are currently receiving some benefit or support from them. circumstances, such as medical bills.
-If you do not have any income, or cannot provide proof of your income, submit a Verification of Non-filing from the IRS.
-You may use IRS Form 4506-T to request a Verification of Non-filing at www.irs.gov/individuals/get-transcript.
-Also, if applicable, submit affidavits from religious institutions, non-profits, or community-based organizations verifying that the applicant is currently receiving some benefit or support from that entity and has no income.
+If you do not have any income, or cannot provide proof of your income, submit documentation from the IRS that indicates no tax transcripts and no W-2s were found, see IRS Form 4506-T www.irs.gov/individuals/get-transcript.
+If you are currently homeless and receiving support services, submit an affidavit from a religious institution, non-profit, or community-based organization verifying that you are currently receiving some benefit or support from that entity and that you have no income.